 Although California remains, by far, the most populous state in the U.S., its population has been decreasing slightly over the past couple of years.
 In contrast to this, in the fiscal year 2021-2022, population growth remained positive in the Valley.
 Madera County's population grew by 943 persons, or 0.6% from January 1, 2022 to January 1, 2023.
-Both San Joaquin and Merced counties observed a growth of 0.4%, or 3,334 persons in San Joaquin County and 1,207 in Merced County, respectively, from January 1, 2022 to January 1, 2022 to January 1, 2022 to January 1, 2023.2 Additional Valley population estimates are shown in Table 2-1.
+Both San Joaquin and Merced counties observed a growth of 0.4%, or 3,334 persons in San Joaquin County and 1,207 in Merced County from January 1, 2022 to January 1, 2023.2 Additional Valley population estimates are shown in Table 2-1.

-The District will continue to monitor these short-term population trends, though shortterm trends cannot replace longer-term trends for planning purposes.
+The District will continue to monitor these short-term population trends, though short-term trends cannot replace longer-term trends for planning purposes.
 The Population Research Unit of the California Department of Finance (DOF) periodically releases population counts and growth estimates.
 The revised population growth projections in July 2021 demonstrate how significantly the Valley's population is expected to grow in the coming years.